WordCounter.vip

 Mirrored Text

-Reverses text direction and replaces letters with Unicode mirror equivalents for a visually mirrored effect.
+Reverses text direction and replaces letters with Unicode mirror equivalents.

 Input: "Text"